 This site contains affiliate links to products.
 As an Amazon associate, I earn from qualifying purchases.
 Please read my disclosure for more info.

-Of all the character traits that I hope my kids learn to embrace, respect is one that tops the list.
+Of all the character traits that I hope my kids learn to embrace, respectful behavior is one that tops the list.

 Most parents know that teaching kids respect is SO important because it lays the foundation for all the other qualities we’d like to see in our kids, including politeness, honesty, integrity and even empathy.

 For me, showing a healthy respect for others is important because it gets us out of an “all-about-me” centered attitude.

 God created us to have relationships with others, and we can’t have healthy relationships without understanding we all have something of value to contribute to this world.